mirkin/pi-word-clock/README.md

 Code & Images for making Word Clocks included.
 We used Raspberry Pi and 8x8 matrix.
 Code is Python & will possibly add a C version.

+There are 8x8 fonts included and the ability to scroll messages or animate frames of 8x8 sprites.
+There is a tool at http://gurgleapps.com/tools/matrix which makes it easy to design 8x8 sprites and get the HEX code out.

-There are 8x8 fonts included and the ability to scroll messages.
-The code has a demo mode to run through times, and takes command line arguments to set brightness and I2C address etc.
+The code has a demo
+mode to run through times, and takes command line arguments to set brightness and I2C address etc.